Aro1914/Trivia-API/backend/README.md

 `POST '/api/v0.1.0/categories/<int:category_id>/questions'`

-Fetches a list of dictionaries with the questions information with a category id that matches what the one being requested for, a count of all the questions returned, and the current category.
+Fetches a list of dictionaries with the questions information with a category ID that matches what the one being requested for, a count of all the questions returned, and the current category.

 - Request Arguments: page- type int
 - Request Body Properties: search_term- type string